the logo for general appliance service shows a house and a washer and dryer .

 F0 or F1 or F2

-2. Dangerous Smoke, Odours and Carbon Monoxide
+2. Dangerous Smoke, Odors and Carbon Monoxide

-Failure to remove bigger pieces of food debris or liquid from your oven prior to running the self-cleaning feature can lead to excessive smoke and foul odours.
+Failure to remove bigger pieces of food debris or liquid from your oven prior to running the self-cleaning feature can lead to excessive smoke and foul odors.
 In addition, those pieces may not break down into ashes but bake on even harder.
 Sugary foods and spills can create enough smoke to set off fire alarms or cause eye and breathing issues.

 Worse yet, a study by the North Iowa Municipal Electric Cooperative Association discovered that carbon monoxide is produced when food residue is burned during the self-cleaning cycle.
-This poisonous gas is odourless, tasteless, and invisible.
+This poisonous gas is odorless, tasteless, and invisible.
 Carbon monoxide is responsible for thousands of injuries and deaths every year.
 It’s critical that you open windows and run an exhaust fan to dissipate gas fumes during the cleaning process.
 Keep a working carbon monoxide detector in your home as there is no way to completely eliminate carbon monoxide emissions when using this function.

 3. Family Safety